henkka14/Data-monitoring-app/README.md

-# Data-monitoring-app
+# Data Monitoring Application

-This app monitors National Intstrument's sensors on the browser.
+The application monitors National Intstrument's sensors on the browser.
 This is accomplished with the help of Dash and NIDAQmx libraries.
 The UI is done with Kivy.